 Remember, you want to avoid errors at all costs.
 If you are inputting sentences with errors, you are learning Japanese with errors.

 Q: If I’m not using an online source where I can just cut and paste, how do I enter a sentence that I can’t read?

 A few methods:

 1. Use sources with furigana, or the little Japanese hiragana above a sentence that tells you the pronunciation.
 Many people start with manga for this reason.
 Also novels aimed at elementary and junior high school students usually have an abundant amount of furigana.

 2. Get an electronic dictionary like this one.
-This is the one I use, and while it is expensive (since it is an import), it freaking rocks.
 There is a stylus that allows you to write in a word with kanji on the dictionary screen, and it’ll pull up the definition and pronunciation.
 Any dictionary that has a kanji writing stylus will work though, so definitely shop around.
 I also think even if you just have a PC writing stylus you can do that as well with certain programs.

 3. There are some websites that allow you to search for Japanese Kanji by stroke count, kanji radicals, etc. I find these to be headaches, but if you get the hang of them, they probably have some use.

 4. Take a picture, upload it to a Japanese study website forum and ask for help.
 While this is a slow method, usually people are willing to help you.